 What Causes Pattern Baldness in Men and Women?

 Androgenetic alopecia is a common genetic condition characterised by progressive damage to hair follicles, leading to hair thinning and hair loss.
-Hair follicles are damaged by the hormone dihydrotestosterone (DHT).
-While DHT is essential during the sexual maturation of the body, it can cause hair loss in individuals who are genetically susceptible to its damaging effects.
+Hair follicles are miniaturised by the hormone dihydrotestosterone (DHT).
+While DHT is an important hormone for the development of male sexual characteristics, after adolescence it can cause hair loss as in those who are genetically susceptible.

-Minoxidil: a medication that acts like an energy drink for the hair and boosts growth by increasing blood flow to follicles and lengthening the anagen phase.
+Minoxidil: a medication that acts like an energy drink for the hair and boosts growth by lengthening the anagen phase.
+It can be taken by both male and female patients.

 Saw palmetto (Serenoa repens) is a dwarf palm tree native to the southeastern United States.
 It was previously well known for its berries, which are used to make supplements.
 This plant contains ‘DHT-blocking’ compounds, such as phytosterols, flavonoids, and fatty acids, which have been found to reduce DHT levels in the scalp mildly.
-By lowering DHT, this plant can help with hair loss.
+By lowering DHT, this plant can help with hair loss, similar to how Finasteride works.

-Although finasteride is stronger and has a quicker effect, saw palmetto can still provide minimal benefits, which can help manage mild hair loss.
+As Finasteride is a synthetic medication produced to lower DHT levels, it is stronger and has a quicker effect when compared to Saw Palmetto.
+Despite this, saw palmetto can still provide minimal benefits, which can help manage mild hair loss.
+In the table below we examine their main differences.

 | Feature | Saw Palmetto | Finasteride |